matja/bitcoin-tool/README.md

     --input-file    Specify input file name.
 File size must be exactly what is expected for the corresponding --input-type.

+    --fix-base58check : Attempt to fix a Base58Check string by changing characters until the checksum matches.
+    --fix-base58check-change-chars : Maximum number of characters to change (default=3)

 The `mini-private-key` input-type requires --input to be a 30 character ASCII string in valid mini private key format and --input-format to be `raw`.